 Holders of our class A common stock have one vote per share, and holders of our class B common stock generally have five votes per share, other than with respect to a limited number of matters specified in our Amended and Restated Certificate of Incorporation (such as approval of transactions by which a third-party might acquire control of us).
 Morgan Stanley, as the holder of all of our shares of class B common stock controls approximately 65.7% of the combined voting power of all classes of voting stock other than with respect to those matters.
 For example, Morgan Stanley is able to direct the election of all of the members of our Board of Directors, who determine our strategic plans (including certain acquisitions), approve major financing decisions and appoint top management.
 In addition, the holders of the class B common stock may seek to cause us to take courses of action that, in their judgment, could enhance their investment in us, but which might involve risks to holders of our class A common stock or adversely affect us or other investors.
-All of the class B common stock is beneficially owned by Morgan Stanley and class B shares are only transferable to Morgan Stanley, Capital Group International or one of their subsidiaries or affiliates.
-Any such shares of class B common stock transferred to a person other than Morgan Stanley, Capital Group International or one of their subsidiaries or affiliates automatically convert into one share of class A common stock upon such disposition.
+All of the class B common stock transferrable to Morgan Stanley, Capital Group International or one of their subsidiaries or affiliates.
+Any such shares of class B common stock upon such disposition.
 Morgan Stanley may in the future decide to divest all or a portion of its interest in the class B common stock.